SkygearIO/skygear-doc/content/design/errors.md

 # Examples

 * In record fetch handler, it should return a “resource not found” error instead of a “record not found” because the client already knew the context that the error has occurred.
-* In record save handler, it should not return a “unable to save” error code because returning an Internal Error implies that the record cannot be saved.
+* In record save handler, it should not return a “unable to save” error code because returning an Unexpected Error implies that the record cannot be saved.

 # Wrapping error

-Discussion: Handler should wrap Internal Error with a Normal Error.
-The Internal Error should be available for debug mode.
+Discussion: Handler should wrap Unexpected Error with a Normal Error.
+The Unexpected Error should be available for debug mode.

 # Platform differences